The Green Plate’s growth saluted on eve of Shop Small 01588

-Christine Guanipa of Little Man Handbags, Heather Glode of LuLu’s Jewelry & Gifts and Jessie Scotanus of Schotanus Design Center encourage residents to check out their Facebook page ShopSmall01588 and [email protected]
+Christine Guanipa of Little Man Handbags, Heather Glode of LuLu’s Jewelry & Gifts and Jessie Scotanus of Schotanus Design Center encourage residents to check out their Facebook page ShopSmall01588 and [email protected] for updates.

 The Green Plate with its health-oriented Signature Bowls, Signature Pizzas, frozen heat-and-eat meals, wraps, bunless burgers, salads and wraps and sweet treats marked five years in business and expansion into an adjoining storefront on November 7th with a festive and well-attended ribbon-cutting ceremony.

 “You have built quite a following,” Jeannie Hebert, president and CEO of the Blackstone Valley Chamber of Commerce, told Ms. Desrosiers, in congratulating her on the success of The Green Plate.